Wine regions - Tumbarumba

 Out of region makers

 Great fruit will always make its way to wineries even at a distance from the vineyards.
 Eden Road in Canberra produces award winning Chardonnay under The Seedling label and also makes the Chardonnay, Riesling and Pinot Grigio for Tumbarumba Wines Escape.
-Hungerford Hill in the Hunter Valley turned heads at the 2010 Decanter Awards, again with Chardonnay from the region.
+Hungerford Hill in the Hunter Valley turned heads at the 2010 Decanter Awards, again with Chardonnay from the region and they also produce a Tumbarumba Pinot Gris.
 Chalkers Crossing from the Hilltops region makes Tumbarumba Chardonnay and Charles Stuart University Winery at Wagga Wagga produces a Sparkling Pinot Noir Chardonnay and Chardonnay.

 Beautiful streams perfect for